-Do we need everything as a part of DoD?
+Do we need everything as part of DoD?

 Do we need to have all these parameters from the first Sprint?

-Because it is the product that gets released to the market, the DoD is always at the Product level.
-Meanwhile, since we are working with Sprints, every Sprint must create a releasable Increment of Product and this means that the DoD needs to be met every Sprint to make the Product releasable.
+But as we are working with Sprints, every Sprint must create a releasable Increment of Product, and this means the DoD needs to be met every Sprint to make the Product Increment releasable.

-The user stories are part of your Sprint deliverables, so to make every story releasable (functional releases) as part of the Product, it must meet the DoD of the Product.
+The user stories are part of your Sprint deliverables, so to make every story releasable (functional releases) as part of the Product, that must meet the DoD of the Product.

-If multiple Scrum teams are working on the same product, then there are chances of each Scrum team having their own DoD.
-However, the integrated work of all the Scrum Teams put together must meet the DoD of the Product, which means their combined/integrated work must be releasable.
+If multiple Scrum Teams are working on the same Product, then this may so happen that each Scrum team have their own DoD, but the combined or the integrated work of all the Scrum Teams must meet the DoD of the Product, which means their combined/integrated work must be releasable.

-How does DoD help in increasing transparency within the Scrum Team?
+How DoD raises transparency within the Scrum Team?

 Well, DoD is a shared understanding within the Scrum team on what DONE Increment of Product means, increasing transparency in the Scrum Team.
-But, if we consider the DoD as a plain checklist for the development team to complete their work, this might end up being a mere checklist document for the sake of having it and this type of DoD hardly evolve or refine which results in low confidence with-in the Scrum team to declare a Product as DONE/RELEASABLE and this also make Increment of low quality and non-releasable with pile-up of UNDONE work.
+But, if we consider the DoD as just a checklist for the Developers to complete their work, then this may be barely a checklist document for the sake of having it, and this type of DoD hardly evolves or is refined.
+This results in low confidence within the Scrum team to declare a Product as DONE/RELEASABLE, and this also makes the Increment of low quality and non-releasable with a pile-up of UNDONE work.

-What is the impact if the Definition of DONE (DoD) is not defined?
+What is the impact if DoD is not defined?

-There is no transparency if a Product increment is releasable, there is an impact on the estimations or leads to unrealistic estimates, inaccurate forecast on Sprint work, difficult for the Product Owner to understand the progress on the Product, inefficient inspection and adaptation at Sprint Review and finally, the DoD can impact Product's total cost of ownership.
+Well, there is no transparency on if a Product increment is releasable, there is an impact on the estimations or leads to unrealistic estimates, inaccurate forecast on Sprint work, the difficulty for the Product Owner to understand the progress on the Product, inefficient inspection and adaptation at Sprint Review and finally, the DoD can impact Product's total cost of ownership.

-What is the difference between shippable and releasable Increment of the Product?
+What is the difference between a shippable and a releasable Increment of the Product?

-PS: Several definitions of ‘Done’ focus only on development activities.
-However, such activities in themselves hold no guarantee of high quality.
+Many definitions of "Done" focus only on development activities, where such activities hold no guarantee of high quality.